 Now to Brian McLaren's next book.

 There are quite a lot of second hand books available too, for a song.
 But do Brian McLaren a favour.
-Buy the new Everything must change!
-He can use your support, this is a profound book that took a HUGE amount of time and study.
+Buy the new everything must change.
+He can use your support, this is a profound tome that took a huge amount of time and study.

 Oh, Everything must change would make a great group-study book.
 At the end of each chapter are a numerous provocative questions for discussion and thought.
 Expect the sessions to be disturbing, rowdy and boisterous rather than the a solemn cloistered assembly.

 Did you find this page interesting?
 How about forwarding it to a friend, or book and food junkie?
 Better still, a social mead tick would help.

 56 Groenekloof Rd,